 What are the essential components of a DIY home security system for preppers?

-A prepper-focused DIY security system should include reinforced doors and strong locks, motion-activated exterior lighting, door and window contact sensors, at least one camera with local recording, a loud alarm or siren with a panic option, and backup power such as a UPS or solar with a cellular communications fallback.
+A prepper-focused system should include reinforced doors and strong locks, motion-activated exterior lighting, door and window contact sensors, at least one camera with local recording, a loud alarm or siren with a panic option, and backup power such as a UPS or solar with a cellular communications fallback.

 How much does a DIY home security system cost?

 A starter system runs $50–$150, covering physical hardening and motion lighting.
 A mid-range setup with cameras, sensors, and a hub costs $200–$500.
 A comprehensive system with full backup power and cellular fallback runs $500–$1,000+.
-All tiers avoid monthly monitoring fees, saving you $240–$600 per year compared to professional monitoring subscriptions.
+All tiers avoid monthly monitoring fees, saving you $240–$600 per year compared to professional subscriptions.

 What is the best DIY home security system without a monthly fee?